inaka/guidelines/README.md

 * Understand the tradeoffs between Scalability and Availability in distributed systems.
 * Be able to make choices between noSQL and SQL databases.
 * Have good knowledge of consensus protocols, fallacies of distributed computing and the challenges involved in distributed systems.
-* Ability to describe and get customer buy in for their solutions, both verbally and in writing.
+* Ability to describe and get customers to buy in for their solutions, both verbally and in writing.
-* Be comfortable managing a team and customer relationships.
+* Be comfortable at managing a team and customer relationships.
-* Be comfortable with public speaking, writing articles and papers and training and mentoring other developers.
+* Be comfortable with public speaking, writing articles and papers, and in training and mentoring other developers.
-* Work in internal and/or open-source projects.
+* Work on internal and/or open-source projects.
 * Work for client projects unsupervised.
 * Be able to analyze and assess the quality of code written by other devs, even those who do not work for our company.
 * Supervise other team members on client and/or open-source projects.
 * Follow and define the guidelines regarding tools and applications that can be used in each project.
-* Follow and maintain code conventions and best practices for the corresponding language guidelines document that our company keeps.
+* Follow and maintain code conventions and best practices for the corresponding language guidelines' document that our company keeps.
-* Inform the Project Manager or Technical Lead about any technical concerns regarding the project and help in finding proper solutions for them.
+* Inform the Project Manager or Technical Lead about any technical concerns regarding the project, and help in finding proper solutions for them.
 * Define technical estimates of possible new projects.
 * Help other team members with technical issues they may not be familiar with and passing on general and project-specific know-how.
 * Help with recruitment and sales support.
 * Attend and actively participate in the [daily standup](DAILY.md) and other meetings.
 * Keep project tracking tools updated by properly setting the status of each task.
-* Maintain [monthly meetings](MONTHLY-MEETINGS.md) with the Tech Lead
+* Maintain [monthly meetings](MONTHLY-MEETINGS.md) with the Technical Lead.
 * While not assigned to a client project, work on Inaka open-source projects, the ESL internal TO-DO list, or write blog posts.

 #### Technical Lead (or country CTO)
-The CTO/Tech Lead is generally a senior developer or architect with proven capabilities for making high-level design choices, dictating technical standards and ensuring the quality of all products being built within the company regardless of the technology in which they’re developed.
-They are expected to be subject matter experts in at least one language and/or technology, having presented at conferences, published papers, articles or books.
+The CTO/Technical Lead is generally a senior developer or architect with proven capabilities for making high-level design choices, dictating technical standards and ensuring the quality of all products being built within the company regardless of the technology in which they’re developed.
+They are expected to be subject matter experts in at least one language and/or technology, having made presentations at conferences, published papers, articles or books.

-They are responsible to:
+They are expected to:

 * Work with the country managers, sales and/or project managers in the process of creating and reviewing estimates for potential clients.
 * Define the company-wide architectural and technical standards and make them publicly available for all team members.
 * Keep all team members updated with any changes regarding the original technical decisions.
 * Have the ability to act as a project manager, if needed.
-* During the kickoff meeting of each project, communicate initial design and goals of a project and main increments to the team.
+* During the kickoff meeting of each project, communicate initial designs and goals of a project and main increments to the team.
 * Supervise the progress of tasks, ensuring they are implemented according to the agreed design and timeline as well verifying their quality.
 * Solve blocking issues for the developers, and if necessary, escalate the problem with system administrators or other technical coordinators.
 * Identify common patterns and new approaches to be reused in future projects.